matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 + Do more.
 Do it differently.
 Do it better

-+ Changes to software require analysis and decision
++ Changes to software require analysis and decisions

 + Your ability to reason about your program is critical